 |That man||あの男||That woman||あの女||That person (F)||あの方|

 Word Note: For "that woman" and "that man", add の人 in formal contexts.
 Or, you may be inclined to say things like あの男性（の方）or あの女性（の方） for man and woman respectively.
-Japanese also tends to use someones title as a reference if available.
-So, if "he" is the clerk at the bank and you are referring to him, you should say 銀行員さん instead of 彼.
+Japanese also tends to use titles to address others.
+So, if "he" is the clerk at the bank and you are referring to him, you would say 銀行員さん instead of 彼.

 He is a weird man.